37 Meanings

 I would love to go

-Back to the old house
+Back to the old house.

-But I never will
+But I never will,

-I never will
+I never will.

-I never will
+I never will.

-Back to the Old House song meanings
+Cover art for Back to the Old House lyrics by Smiths, The

 it's about holding a strong connection to one person..